 Ride an ATV in the only tropical rainforest in the national forest system

 Located right next to El Yunque National Forest, Hacienda Carabalí offers visitors the exhilarating chance to ride ATVs around the foothills of El Yunque Tropical Rainforest.
 If you’re not a fan of ATVs, you can also take a horseback riding tour through the forest or nearby beautiful beaches.

 👉 Need Help Planning Your Itinerary?
 Check out my complete itinerary for Puerto Rico.
 It’s pre-planned for you!

 The Guajataca Tunnel is located between Quebradillas and Isabela.
 What was once the tracks of a railway is now a plaza for eating and buying local crafts.
-There’s even a free trolley that takes kids on a ride while recounting the story of the tunnel.
+There’s even a free trolley that takes kids on a ride while recounting the story of the tunnel during the weekends.